cloudmesh-community/book/chapters/cloud/arch.md

 ## As a Servise Architecture Model

-The *as a Service* architecture was one of the earliest definition of cloud architecture while focussing on the service aspect provided by the cloud. the layers such as IaaS, PaaS, and SaaS provide a layered architecture view while separating infrastructure, platform, and services.
+The *as a Service* architecture was one of the earliest definitions of cloud architecture while focusing on the service aspect provided by the cloud. the layers such as IaaS, PaaS, and SaaS provide a layered architecture view while separating infrastructure, platform, and services.
 This allows a separation of concerns typically between